pixelwatt/method-wiki/docs/method-layout/methods/get_meta().md

 - **$key**
 _(string)_ _(required)_ The meta key to pull from the $meta property (where all meta for the current post is stored)

 ***

+## Return

+If the passed meta key exists, this method will return the value of that key.
+If the meta key doesn't exist, or is empty, the method returns false.

+***

 ## Example